jesanma97/diverger-star-wars-api/README.md

 - **Maven**: Required to build the JAR file.
 - **Docker**: Required to build and run the Docker image.

+## Architecture Overview

+This project uses Hexagonal Architecture (Ports and Adapters) to organize the code.

+### Key Points:
+- **Domain Layer**: Contains core business logic and domain models (e.g., `CharacterDomain`).
+- **Application Layer**: Manages use cases and interacts with domain models through defined interfaces (ports).
+- **Infrastructure Layer**: Handles communication with external systems like APIs and databases through adapters.

+### Benefits:
+- **Separation of Concerns**: Keeps business logic separate from external systems.
+- **Flexibility**: Allows easy changes to external systems without affecting core logic.
+- **Testability**: Enables testing of core logic independently of external systems.

+This architecture helps keep the application modular, maintainable, and adaptable to changes.

 ## Resources

 In the `src/main/resources` directory, you will find: